10 through 13, I'm going to skip this stupid global warming stuff.

 I'd make them eat their own words.

-But uh that ladies and gentlemen, just me.
+But that, ladies and gentlemen, just me.

 Next soundbite, who is it?

-Albert Hunt, formerly the Wall Street Journal, now where's he?
+Albert Hunt, formerly the Wall Street Journal.

-Bloomberg television Street Smart during the aftermath of Hurricane Sandy.
+Bloomberg Television Street Smart during the aftermath of Hurricane Sandy.

 I couldn't help but think back to seven years ago, New Orleans.

-Compare George W. Bush and Barack Obama today, or compare Kathleen Blanco and Chris Christie today.
+Compare George W. Bush and Barack Obama today.

 Or compare Brownie.